 “Browsers have become much more powerful over time”, said a postdoctoral researcher and part of the cybersecurity team, Abbas Acar.
 “They can access cameras, files, locations, and even our batteries if we allow them to.”

 These ‘browser powers’ typically make online life easier and more enjoyable.
 They make everyday life easier.
-These capabilities are known in the tech world as APIs (application programming interfaces), and they have become integral to today’s internet ecosystem.
+The tech world refers to these capabilities as APIs (application programming interfaces), and they have become integral to today’s internet ecosystem.

 The FIU’s research is significant because it reveals the vulnerabilities of one of the APIs most commonly used: File-sharing.
-Because file-sharing programs are so widely used and are usually considered harmless by anti-virus software, ransomware attacks using them can be hard to detect.
+Because people widely use file-sharing programs and anti-virus software usually considers them harmless, detecting ransomware attacks using them can be hard.

 Explore solutions to protect against this ransomware